Fighting Procrastination among Loan Officers in Colombia

 The introduction of short term goals, positive reminders and incentives led to a significant change in the way loan officers allocated their time and improved performance.
 The effect of these small nudges became significant, however, only when branch managers were included in the intervention.
 There was an average 18 percent increase in the sourcing of new loans in the first two weeks of each month and a 30 percent improvement in the achievement of target goals above the comparison group.
 Before the intervention, only about 15 percent of loans were disbursed during the first two weeks of the month, while one-third of loans were made during the very last week.
 After the Madrugador Program ended, however, loan officers began procrastinating again, and the improvement in workload distribution disappeared.

-During the intervention, loan officer compensation rose 25 percent (an increase of US$152-191, independent of program prizes) relative to the comparison group.
+During the intervention, loan officer compensation rose 25 percent (an increase of US$152-US$191, independent of program prizes) relative to the comparison group.
 This was not because loan officers made more loans total over the course of the month, but because the program helped them to spread their workload across the month to take advantage of the existing commission payment structure.
 Even though they knew they could make more money if they did not procrastinate, loan officers needed support from an organizational structure that provides short-term goals and reminders about when to exert effort in order to use their time optimally.

-Bancamia's loan officers in the treatment group also reported significantly higher job satisfaction and lower stress levels with the leveled-out workload.
+Bancamia's loan officers in the intervention group also reported significantly higher job satisfaction and lower stress levels with the leveled-out workload.
 Because the project was highly popular with employees, Bancamia is restarting the Madrugador program on its own.

 Cadena, Ximena, Alexandra Cristea, Hber M. Delgado-Medrano, and Antoinette Schoar.
 "Fighting Procrastination in the Workplace: An Experiment."
 NBER Working Paper 16944, Cambridge, April 2011.